How to find good tenants

 3. What's your job?

 It may sound quite direct, but it’s a reasonable question to ask when looking for tenants to rent.
-If they work from home, there’s greater potential for wear and tear, and if they do night shifts they may disturb your neighbours during unsociable hours.
+If they work from home, there’s greater potential for wear and tear and if they do night shifts they may disturb the neighbours during unsociable hours.
 If your tenant spends a lot of time overseas there may be less wear and tear, but on the other hand, you will want to ensure your property is being looked after.

 4. What is your past rental history?

 You’re obliged to do a tenant background check when you find a tenant, but even so, it’s worth asking your would-be tenant about their rental history.
 If they’ve been evicted from a previous home, you should consider the risk of taking on the tenant, or insist upon a guarantor.

 The tenancy agreement should name all the people living at the property.
 You should also include information on whether they have a right to sublet any part of the home.
 Therefore, one of the wisest questions to ask prospective tenants is who they intend to live with.
 Remember, you or your letting agent must conduct a tenant background check on all tenants aged 18 and over.

 Where to find a tenant you can trust

 When looking for tenants to rent your home you should think carefully about your target market.
 Consider who might be interested in your property – for example, young professionals or families – and where they’re likely to search for rental properties.
 You can instruct an online or high street letting agent to advertise your property on Rightmove and Zoopla, or do it yourself for free on platforms like Gumtree.